SpaceDandy15/atlas-web-development/html_head/README.md

 Keeping it short allows search engines to look for relevance rather than a bunch of text.
 Meanwhile not making it vague as well.

-task 5: task 5 is about well, me. task 5 makes use of the body and footer portions of the website which is the visible text a user can see. its very customizable thanks to all the text formatting eleme
+task 5: task 5 is about well, me. task 5 makes use of the body and footer portions of the website which is the visible text a user can see. its very customizable thanks to all the text formatting element. task 6 wants me to create a second page using a navbar by adding it into index.html with a gallery html.